pinapueblo/ME302-Robot/README.md

 # 1-Pound BattleBot Project

-This repository contains CAD files and documentation for a 1-pound combat robot designed for competitive mini battle bot events.
-The design emphasizes modularity, durability, and functionality using a combination of 3D-printed components and off-the-shelf hardware.
+This repository contains CAD files and documentation for a 1-pound combat robot designed for competitive mini-battlebot events.
+The design emphasizes modularity, durability, and functionality using 3D-printed components and off-the-shelf hardware.

 ## 🔧 Materials Used

-- **3D Printed Parts (PLA, 100% infill)**
+- **3D Printed Parts (PLA)**
 - **Acrylic sheets**
 - **Wood**
 - **Fasteners** (machine screws, wood screws)